 Tax refund (VAT)

 - You must be a non-resident of the European Union.
-Your passport will attest of your country of
+Your passport will attest your country of residence.

-- You must be over the age of 15 at the time of purchase of the goods.
+- You must be over 15 years old at the time of purchase of the goods.

-- You must have remained in France six months or less over the past 12 months at the time of your
+- You must have remained in France six months or less over the past 12 months at the time of the purchase.

-- Purchases must total more than 175.00 Euros made on the same day in the same store.
+- Purchase must total more than 175.00 Euros and must be made on the same day at the same store.

-The vendor will give the Retail Export Forms after the purchase of items in their store (3 page form).
+The vendor will give the Retail Export Form after the purchase of items in their store.
 The purchased goods and the Tax Refund Form must be produced in the European country of final transfer before you leave the European Union.